Somalia: Government and politics

-Somalia is a parliamentary representative democratic republic.
-The President of Somalia is the head of state and commander-in-chief of the Somali Armed Forces and selects a Prime Minister to act as head of government.
+Somalia is a federal parliamentary representative democratic republic.
+The president of Somalia is the head of state and commander-in-chief of the Somali Armed Forces and selects the prime minister to lead as head of government.

 The Federal Parliament of Somalia is the national parliament of Somalia.
 The bicameral National Legislature consists of the House of the People (lower house) and the Senate (upper house), whose members are elected to serve four-year terms.
 The parliament elects the President, Speaker of Parliament and Deputy Speakers.
 It also has the authority to pass and veto laws.